 All submissions will be done in the teaching platform MyMoodle.
 You will automatically be added to the correct course room when you have been admitted to the course and have created a student account (see instructions below).
 There are two submissions in the course:

 - Project plan

 As a new student at Linnéuniversitetet you need to go through a few steps:

 - Obtain a student account (go to lnu.se/student/ny-student) in order to be able to log in to lnu.se/student which will give you access to information, see your credits, get access to internet and much more (if you haven’t studied at Linnéuniversitetet before).

 - Registration/confirmation that you will actually take the course that you have been accepted to.

 After the course

 When you have completed the course you will find your credits via your student account, here you can print out proof of taking the course if you need to provide your employer with this information.
 If you want a nicer course certificate you can apply for a certificate via email@example.com, the certificates will be signed by the degree evaluation officer at the Office of Student Affairs.

-I hope you will enjoy the course and don’t hesitate to contact me if you have any questions!
+We hope you will enjoy the course and don’t hesitate to contact the course staff if you have any questions!